 Repeat a few times with each arm if it feels ok for your back.

--Start in child’s pose with the arms stretched in front of you, fingers spread, hands shoulder-width apart.
+-Start in child’s pose with the arms stretched in front of you, fingers spread, hands mat-width apart.

 -Tuck the toes under.